 B i o g r a p h y

 Maria studied bassoon with Robert Williams (former principal - Detroit Symphony Orchestra) and Dr. Jonathan Saylor (faculty at Wheaton College and member of the Camerata Chicago).
 She is an active member of the Troy Metro Symphony Orchestra, the Trans-Pacific Trio (clarinet, bassoon, and piano) and the Wheaton College Symphony Orchestra (compensated guest since 2018).
-She has also appeared as a guest with the Wheaton College Symphonic Band (2018-19 season) Metropolis Symphony Orchestra, Redford Symphony Orchestra, and the Wheaton Alumni Ensemble.
+She has also appeared as a guest with the Wheaton College Symphonic Band, Metropolis Symphony Orchestra, Redford Symphony Orchestra, and the Wheaton Alumni Ensemble.
 She placed as a finalist in the William C. Byrd Concerto Competition and as second place in the Winds and Percussion division of the Wheaton College Concerto Competition in 2013.
 Whether performing as a soloist or with others, she always enjoys the challenge of exploring something new from the wonderful variety composers over the centuries have created for her instrument.